 Interior Design & Decor

 With the cooler weather approaching, you’ll be bundling up a bit more to go outside.
-When you come back inside, the heavier footwear, jackets and hats will take more space at your front door.
-But this area doesn’t need to be a mess for the entire fall and winter.
+When you come back inside, the heavier footwear, jackets and hats will take up more space at your front door.
+At LeDrew Lumber, we believe this area doesn’t need to be a mess for the entire fall and winter.
 Entryway organizer projects you can do yourself will keep your space tidy and items easy to find.
 Here are five items you need to create your perfect DIY entryway organizer and help you organize your life better.

 Cubbies are usually found at the bottom or the top of an entryway organizer and are another great way to keep everyone’s items tidy and together.
 You can make them in whatever shape you like.